VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 <span>1.</span> should sort of make sense intuitively.
 If multiple people on a team are working on a series of complex changes, a change to one thing while someone works might temporarily break something else.
 It's easier if you can take a snapshot, work off of that **branch**, and then submit those changes when they're ready, not constantly keeping up with everyone else's changes.

-Sure, sometimes someone else's changes will conflict with yours, but espically if you're mostly adding entirely new files, it usually just works - no conflicts.
+Sure, sometimes someone else's changes will conflict with yours, but especially if you're mostly adding entirely new files, it usually just works - no conflicts.

 <span>2.</span> is roughly the same idea.
 Say you're working on a program and you want to add a feature to do X. All of the changes to make X work should be self contained.
 When the feature is fully ready, then you merge the branch in as one big "add this feature" to the project merge.
 This is done because otherwise half-finished ideals will have code just hanging around.